Why this course?

 This module focuses on contemporary issues and trends in language teaching.
 It enables students who are prospective or practising teachers to familiarise themselves with a range of topics relating to language teaching so that they can draw connections between research and their own experience.
 The module has a particularly focus on the impact of digital technologies and a sociocultural approach to second language pedagogy.

-Practice and Policies in Supporting Bilingual Learners
+Practices and Policies in Supporting Bilingual Learners

 Transcultural Fandom & British Popular Culture